Case studies

 Use this simple flow:

-- Problem: What needed to change or become clearer?
+- Problem: What needed to change, and was that framing yours or the team’s?

-- Reasoning: What evidence, constraint, or trade-off shaped those choices?
+- Reasoning: What was the evidence or constraint that shaped your specific choices?

 Example framing